 Application Essay #2

-Essay two focuses specifically on your short and long-term career goals and why IESE.
+Essay two focuses specifically on your short and mid-term career goals and why IESE.
 The admissions committee can see your resume within the application, so this essay should give the background of who you are and why you have made your choices.
 Think about one or two pivotal career moments you may want to explore.